andy-byers/CalicoDB/doc/api.md

 ```

 ### Updating a Database
-Records can be added or removed using methods on the `Database` object.
+Records can be added or removed using methods on the database object.
-Keys are unique, so inserting a record that already file_exists will cause modification of the existing value.
+Keys are unique, so inserting a record that already exists will cause modification of the existing value.
+Note that the key cannot be empty, nor can it exceed the maximum key length (see [Info](#info-objects)).

 ```C++
 std::vector<calico::Record> records {